-Domain Standards for Mathematical Content Aligned Components of Eureka Math 5.NF.B.4 Apply and extend previous understandings of multiplication to multiply a fraction or whole number by a fraction. a.
-Interpret the product $(a/b) \times q$ as a parts of a partition of q into b equal parts; equivalently, as the result of a sequence of operations $a \times q \div b$.
+Domain Standards for Mathematical Content Aligned Components of Eureka Math 5.NF.B.4 Apply and extend previous understandings of multiplication to multiply a fraction by a whole number or a fraction by a fraction. a.
+Interpret the product $a/b \times q$ as $a \times (q \div b)$ (partition the quantity q into b equal parts and then multiply by a).
+Interpret the product $a/b \times q$ as $(a \times q) \div b$ (multiply a times the quantity q and then partition the product into b equal parts).
 G5 M4 Topic C: Multiplication of a Whole Number by a Fraction G5 M4 Lesson 10: Compare and evaluate expressions with parentheses.
 G5 M4 Topic E: Multiplication of a Fraction by a Fraction G5 M4 Topic H: Interpretation of Numerical Expressions b.
 Find the area of a rectangle with fractional side lengths by tiling it with unit squares of the appropriate unit fraction side lengths, and show that the area is the same as would be found by multiplying the side lengths.
-Multiply fractional side lengths to find areas of rectangles, and represent fraction products as rectangular areas.
+Multiply fractional side lengths to find areas of rectangles and represent fraction products as rectangular areas.
 G5 M5 Topic C: Area of Rectangular Figures with Fractional Side Lengths

-Domain Standards for Mathematical Content Aligned Components of Eureka Math 5.NF.B.5 Interpret multiplication as scaling (resizing), by: a.
-Comparing the size of a product to the size of one factor on the basis of the size of the other factor, without performing the indicated multiplication.
+Domain Standards for Mathematical Content Aligned Components of Eureka Math 5.NF.B.5 Interpret multiplication as scaling (resizing). a.
+Compare the size of a product to the size of one factor on the basis of the size of the other factor, without performing the indicated multiplication.
 G5 M4 Topic F: Multiplication with Fractions and Decimals as Scaling and Word Problems b.
-Explaining why multiplying a given number by a fraction greater than 1 results in a product greater than the given number (recognizing multiplication by whole numbers greater than 1 as a familiar case); explaining why multiplying a given number by a fraction less than 1 results in a product smaller than the given number; and relating the principle of fraction equivalence $a/b = (n \times a)/(n \times b)$ to the effect of multiplying a/b by 1.
+Explain why multiplying a given number by a fraction greater than 1 results in a product greater than the given number (recognizing multiplication by whole numbers greater than 1 as a familiar case); explain why multiplying a given number by a fraction less than 1 results in a product less than the given number; and relate the principle of fraction equivalence $a/b = (a \times n)/(b \times n)$ to the effect of multiplying a/b by 1.
 G5 M4 Topic F: Multiplication with Fractions and Decimals as Scaling and Word Problems

-Domain Standards for Mathematical Content Aligned Components of Eureka Math 5.NF.B.6 Solve real world problems involving multiplication of fractions and mixed numbers, e.g., by using visual fraction models or equations to represent the problem.
+Domain Standards for Mathematical Content Aligned Components of Eureka Math 5.NF.B.6 Solve real-world problems involving multiplication of fractions and mixed numbers by using visual fraction models or equations to represent the problem.
 G5 M4 Topic D: Fraction Expressions and Word Problems G5 M4 Lesson 16: Solve word problems using tape diagrams and fraction-by-fraction multiplication.
 G5 M4 Lesson 24: Solve word problems using fraction and decimal multiplication.
 G5 M5 Lessons 14-15: Solve real-world problems involving area of figures with fractional side lengths using visual models and/or equations.
 5.NF.B.7 Apply and extend previous understandings of division to divide unit fractions by whole numbers and whole numbers by unit fractions. a.
-Interpret division of a unit fraction by a non-zero whole number, and compute such quotients.
+Interpret division of a unit fraction by a non-zero whole number and compute such quotients.
 G5 M4 Lesson 26: Divide a unit fraction by a whole number. b.
-Interpret division of a whole number by a unit fraction, and compute such quotients.
+Interpret division of a whole number by a unit fraction and compute such quotients.
 G5 M4 Lesson 25: Divide a whole number by a unit fraction. c.
-Solve real world problems involving division of unit fractions by non-zero whole numbers and division of whole numbers by unit fractions, e.g., by using visual fraction models and equations to represent the problem.
+Solve real-world problems involving division of unit fractions by non-zero whole numbers and division of whole numbers by unit fractions by using visual fraction models and equations to represent the problem.
 G5 M4 Lesson 27: Solve problems involving fraction division.
 G5 M4 Lesson 28: Write equations and word problems corresponding to tape and number line diagrams.
 G5 M4 Topic H: Interpretation of Numerical Expressions